JASO M 609:2024 Webinar Recap

 Originally developed in 1991 by the Japanese Automotive Standards Organization, JASO M 609-91 was designed to evaluate the corrosion resistance of steel sheets used in automotive applications.
 At the time, existing cyclic corrosion tests did not consistently correlate with real-world exposure, leading to wide variation in testing practices across companies.

 To address this, JASO conducted an extensive interlaboratory study involving more than 4,000 specimens.
-The resulting test method was designed to be accelerated while maintaining correlation to in-service performance, capable of evaluating both cosmetic and perforation corrosion, inclusive of salt fog, drying, and wetting phases, suitable for international interlaboratory comparison, and compatible with commonly available laboratory equipment.
+The resulting test method was designed to be accelerated while maintaining correlation to in-service performance, capable of evaluating both cosmetic and perforation corrosion.
+The test cycle includes salt fog, drying, and wetting phases compatible with commonly-available laboratory equipment of the time.

-The test cycle incorporated fog, dry, and humid stages with rapid transitions.
+The test cycle also incorporated rapid transitions between steps in an effort to minimize variability.
 These fast transitions required more heating capacity than most corrosion test chambers could support at the time.
 In response to this challenge, Q-Lab introduced Rapid Ramp Heaters in 2020 to enable compliance with the test requirements.

 JASO M 609:2024 A Modernized Approach to Automotive Testing